okeiga/Portfolio-Project/README.md

      ```

 2. **Infection Rate by Population**:
-   - Query to calculate the percentage of the population infected:
+   - Query to calculate the percentage of the population infected with covid:
      ```sql
      SELECT location, date, total_cases, population,
             (total_cases/population)*100 AS cases_percentage